garykl/dotwarrior/README.md

 ... dotwarrior can be called

-    $> dotwarrior
+    $> taskwarrior export | dotwarrior
-    $> dotwarrior project:Presentation
+    $> taskwarrior export project:Presentation | dotwarrior
-    $> dotwarrior +work
+    $> taskwarrior export +work | dotwarrior

-These commands ask `taskwarrior` for data, which is then transformed and past to the `dot` program.
+Note, that taskwarrior must be invoked with the export option, the output data in the JSON format, which is the piped into dotwarrior.
+As a consequence, the full power of taskwarrior is conserved as it is.

+dotwarrior transforms the JSON data into a usable format for the dot program, while using many customizable parameters for influencing dot's behavior.

-The default location for produced images is ~/.dotwarrior The image file type is SVG.
+The default location for produced images is ~/.dotwarrior (which will be changed to be a command line argument).
+The image file type is SVG (which will be expanded to all possible output formats of graphviz).

 ## configuration